Gallaudet Bison football: History

 The football team was organized in 1883 by coach John B. Hotchkiss.
 In the 1890s, the football huddle originated at Gallaudet when the team noticed that their opponents were trying to see and read their signs in order to try to guess their plays.

-Quarterback Paul D. Hubbard noticed sign language signals could be read by opposing players, a particular concern when Gallaudet played other schools for the deaf.
-To remedy this, he had his players form a circle so that his sign language signals could be sent and received without anyone on the sidelines or on the opposing team seeing.
+To remedy this, quarterback Paul D. Hubbard had his players form a circle so that his sign language signals could be sent and received without anyone on the sidelines or on the opposing team seeing.